-Lori Petitti, Vice President
+Lori Petitti, President

-Kim Tankersley, Secretary
+Kim Tankersley, Education/Communications

 Kim Tankersley was diagnosed with breast cancer in 2004 at the age of 37.
 She has served on the board of BCCRF since 2008, and is a National Breast Cancer Coalition Project LEAD Graduate and mentor.
 Kim’s ongoing advocacy activities include working as an advocate advisor to researchers on grant proposals through the CA Breast Cancer Research Program and as a Community Leadership Committee member for the Breast Cancer and the Environment Research Program at City of Hope.
 She has participated in the NBCC Leadership Summit since 2009, and is a Lobby Day Team Leader.
 Kim is a public school educator in Los Angeles at a small high school serving at-risk youth.

-Barbara Stankova, International Advocate
+Barbora Stankova, International Advocate

 Congressional Spouses member

 Professor, Division of Cancer Etiology, Department of Population Sciences, City of Hope